zalenix/portaldocs/portal-sdk/templates/portalfx-performance.md

 ## Breaking changes between V1 and V2 targets

 - The output location of pde files has been changed from `$(ProjectDir)Client` to `$(OutDir)`.
+- The V2 targets uses a different localization model.
+You should verify that localization is still working by loading the portal with your extension sideloaded and with the query string `?l=fr`.

 # Dependency injected view models